-The notice of appeal and each subsequent filing shall contain the name, attorney-registration number, office address, telephone number, and e-mail address of counsel representing the party for whom the document is filed.
-If counsel is a law firm or a government agency, every filing shall also contain the name and attorney-registration number of the attorney within the firm or agency who is primarily responsible for the case.
+- (1) The notice of appeal and each subsequent filing shall contain the name, attorney-registration number, office address, telephone number, and e-mail address of counsel representing the party for whom the document is filed.
+If counsel is a law firm or a government agency, every filing shall also contain the name and attorney-registration number of the attorney within the firm or agency who is primarily responsible for the case. - (2) Every filing shall also contain the name, attorney-registration number, street address, e-mail address, and telephone number of counsel of record for all other parties served with the notice of appeal.

-(B) Designation of counsel for other parties
+(B) Wrongly designated counsel